nitanshu/nitanshu.github.io/blogs/index.md

 ---
-layout: post-index
+layout: blog-index
-title: All Posts
+title: All Blog
-excerpt: "A List of Posts"
+excerpt: "A List of Blog"
 ---